The translation of this document is outdated.

 July 2008]

 Section 63.
-The office of chairperson of a city or
+The office of a council chairperson shall

 [13 November 1997; 21 December 2000; 17 February 2005; 17